 As well as having a low-pass filter to eliminate moiré and backside-illuminated structure to maximise its light gathering capabilities across its ISO range, the sensor has 273 on-chip phase detection pixels to enhance its focusing performance in Live View.
 Again, this is said to be crossover technology from the Nikon mirrorless camera line-up.

-The D780 also deploys Nikon’s EXPEED 6 image processor which, amongst other things, helps to shoot at 7fps via the viewfinder.
+The D780 also employs Nikon’s EXPEED 6 image processor which, amongst other things, helps to shoot at 7fps via the viewfinder.
 A shutter speed range of 30-1/8000sec should pretty much over all subjects and the 180K-pixel RGB sensor inherited from the D850 helps to feed info to the AF system for accurate and precise tracking of subjects.
 For DSLR fans the D780 offers a superb array of shooting options and choices for capturing all manner of subjects.

 Read our Nikon D780 Review